AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-5-complete-verification.md

 m\geq-0.02.
 $$

-This is **unknown**, not a failing input.
-DeepPoly computed the bound over a
+DeepPoly therefore returns **unknown**.
+Its lower bound comes from a
-relaxation: a simpler enclosure that contains every real network behavior and some extra ones.
-Those extra behaviors can pull the bound below zero.
+relaxation: a simpler enclosure that contains every real network behavior and additional artificial behaviors.
+The artificial part of the enclosure can pull the bound below zero.

 The next question is: **can we cover every allowed input with smaller regions whose bounds are positive?**